jetbase-hq/jetbase/docs/commands/lock-status.md

 2. **During migrations**, the lock prevents other processes from starting migrations
 3. **After migrations complete**, the lock is automatically released

-For a detailed explanation of how migration locking works, see [Migration Locking](../migrations/migration-locking.md).
+For a detailed explanation of how migration locking works, see [Migration Locking](../advanced/migration-locking.md).

 - Must be run from inside the `jetbase/` directory
 - The lock is stored in the `jetbase_lock` database table
-- Locks are automatically released on successful migration completion
+- Locks are automatically released whether the migration was successful or an error occurred.